ALEXANDRA McCORMICK

 2019

-Invisible Geographies refers precisely to those dimensions of the landscape that are not always visible at first glance: hidden memories, silent transformations, intangible traces that cross territories and only emerge when one observes closely the folds of time and matter.
-These are geographies that do not appear on conventional maps but are interwoven with materials and with the landscape itself, constituting the vital essence of what we inhabit and of what we are.
+Invisible Geographies explores those dimensions of landscape that are not always visible at first glance: hidden memories, silent transformations, intangible traces that only emerge when one observes closely the folds of time and matter.
+Through maps, aerial photographs, and images of the same place at different moments, the work reveals a landscape that never remains identical to itself — one that unravels, corrodes, and renews.
+These are geographies that do not appear on conventional maps but constitute the vital essence of what we inhabit and of what we are.

 Exhibition Text